BookOps-CAT/NightShift/README.md

 python nightshift/bot.py run local
 ```

-This process can also be automated using cron/scheduled job on the local system.
+This process can also be automated using cron/scheduled job on system where it runs.

 On launch Nightshift accesses SFTP/shared drive folder (R:/NSDROP/sierra_dumps/nightshift/) and discovers any new MARC21 files.
 MARC records are parsed from each file and the bot queries WorldCat database to find suitable matches.